Click here to listen to a reading of this blog:

 Originally published on 29th July 2016 Last updated on 25th November 2019

-The spoon theory is a metaphor those with a disability, chronic illness and/or autoimmune disease, for example, use to explain the reduced amount of energy available for activities of daily living and tasks.
-And a spoonie, is someone with a chronic illness, who needs to watch their ‘spoons’.
+The spoon theory is a metaphor those with a disability, chronic illness, health condition and/or autoimmune disease, for example, use to explain the reduced amount of energy available for activities of daily living and tasks.
+This can be in day to day living or just during thyroid flare ups.

-As other people without a disability or chronic illness do not feel the impact of spending spoons for mundane tasks such as bathing and getting dressed, they may not realise the amount of energy used by those who do need to plan their energy usage just to get through the day.
-They do not tend to have a limited amount of energy, as most daily tasks could never get close to exhausting them, unlike those with hypothyroidism, for example.
+As other people without a health issue do not feel the impact of spending ‘spoons’ for mundane tasks such as bathing and getting dressed, they may not realise the amount of energy used by those who do need to plan their energy usage just to get through the day.
+They do not tend to have a limited amount of energy, as most daily tasks could never get close to exhausting them, unlike those with hypothyroidism or Hashimoto’s, for example.

-Since Christine Miserandino wrote that post, which has had many, many views and shares, ‘spoonie’ and #spoonie have been used on social media sites to connect people living with chronic illnesses and raise awareness of the constraints of the health conditions we live with.
+Since Christine Miserandino created the Spoon Theory, which has had many, many views and shares, the word ‘spoonie’ and #spoonie has been used on social media sites to connect people living with reduced energy levels and raise awareness of the constraints of the health conditions we live with.

 So, I’m a spoonie.
 And I say it with pride.

 Why?
 Because I’m able to get myself through the day, despite having a chronic illness which can be tough at times, and because I’m able to wisely plan and use my spoons.

 Non-spoonies will never understand what this means, and likely take it for granted.

 It takes balance, patience and a lot of practice to learn how to use our energy efficiently.
 Sometimes we try and it’s still out of our control.
 Sometimes we have less spoons on other days compared to our already small amount of spoons on regular days.